lyuxinxx/Berkeley_CS61B_sp16_Project2_Editor/README.md

 # Berkeley CS61B_Spring2016 Project2 - Editor

 This project is to build a basic **Text Editor** from scratch using *JavaFX*, which supports the following features.
-> ("shortcut" means the control key on Windows and Linux, and the command key on Mac.)

 - **Cursor** The current position of the cursor is marked with a flashing vertical line.